September 27, 2024

 There are many different measures of inflation, but the one that the Federal Reserve considers to be most important is the personal consumption expenditures deflator, in particular the PCE deflator excluding the volatile food and energy components.

-The PCE deflator rose 0.1% in august after climbing 0.2% in July.
-The year-over-year increase now stands at 2.2%.
+The PCE deflator rose 0.2% in September after climbing 0.1% in August and 0.2% in July.
+The year-over-year increase now stands at 2.1%.

-Excluding the volatile food and energy components the PCE deflator rose 0.1% in August after gaining 0.2% in both June and July.
+Excluding the volatile food and energy components the PCE deflator rose 0.3% in September after gaining 0.2% in both July and August.
 The year-over-year increase is now 2.7%.
 This is the inflation measure that the Fed would like to see rise by 2.0%.
-It raised rates steadily throughout 2023 in an effort to reduce the rate of inflation and it has been relatively successful.
-We believe inflation will continue to slow gradually, but will stay above target for some time to come.
+We believe inflation will continue to slow gradually, but will stay above target until late in 2025.

 The purchases of Treasury securities by the Fed in 2020 and 2021 caused money supply growth to surge.
 We all learned back in our basic economic classes that money growth is the cause of inflation.
 However, the length of time between a pickup in money growth and an increase in inflation is both long and variable.
 Thus, the earlier increase in money growth caused the inflation rate to climb well above the Fed’s 2.0% target for a protracted period of time.
 However, as the Fed has been running off some of its holdings of U.S. Treasury and mortgage backed securities, the money supply has declined in recent months.
 The problem is that the earlier rapid growth pushed the level of M-2 far higher than its trend path would suggest.
 At its peak that difference was $4.0 trillion which represented surplus liquidity in the economy.
 At the moment that difference is $0.6 trillion.
 If the Fed keeps shrinking the money supply at its current pace, this surplus liquidity should be eliminated by the early part of next year which should allow the core inflation rate to continue to fall slowly.

-GDP grew 3.0% in the second quarter.
-We expect to see GDP growth of 2.0% in the third quarter and 2.5% in the fourth quarter.
+GDP grew 2,8% in the third quarter.
+We expect to see GDP growth of 2.5% in the fourth quarter.

 Stephen Slifer